Googong, New South Wales, Australia

 I've gained more, and more valuable life experience from this than from any other community.

-Bahrain, China, Denmark, Greece, Hungary, Indonesia, Israel, Italy, Mexico, Palestine, State of, Singapore, Spain, Switzerland, Thailand, United Kingdom, United States, Viet Nam
+Bahrain, China, Denmark, Greece, Hungary, Indonesia, Israel, Italy, Mexico, Palestine, Singapore, Spain, Switzerland, Thailand, United Kingdom, United States, Viet Nam

 Australia, Hong Kong, Israel, Turkey